FLAMEGPU/FLAMEGPU2-circles-benchmark/sample/readme.md

 # Sample Data and figures

 ## Data
-The sample data in this folder was generated using:
+The sample data for fixed and variable densities in this folder was generated using:

 + Tesla V100-SXM2-32GB
 + NVIDIA Driver 460.32.03